mars0i/netlogo-clojure/README.md

 Just in proof-of-concept stage.

-To install, copy clojure.jar\*, resources/* and (optionally) example.nlogo to a directory that you name 'clojure' in the 'extensions' subdirectory of your NetLogo installation directory.
+To install, copy clojure.jar\*, resources/\* and (optionally) example.nlogo to a directory that you name 'clojure' in the 'extensions' subdirectory of your NetLogo installation directory.

-To use, put this in the procedures tab in netlogo:
+To use, put this in the Code tab in netlogo:

 	extensions [clojure]